Copa América semifinals in New Jersey and Charlotte, among 14 U.S. cities hosting next summer

 The U.S. stepped in to fill the void under a new partnership between CONMEBOL and CONCACAF.

-Eight of the 14 stadiums for Copa América have already been picked as venues for the 2026 World Cup, while be hosted by the U.S., Mexico and Canada.
+Eight of the 14 stadiums for Copa América have already been picked as venues for the 2026 World Cup, which will be hosted by the U.S., Mexico and Canada.

 They are: MetLife Stadium, Hard Rock Stadium, Mercedes-Benz Stadium, Levi’s Stadium, SoFi Stadium, AT&T Stadium, NRG Stadium and Arrowhead Stadium.